 On the one hand, there are plenty of sustainable solutions when it comes to materials.
 Biodegradable fabrics are in vogue, and there has recently been a big emergence of brands that exclusively carry them.
 Vegan alternatives to leather, such as “mushroom leather,” are also gaining a lot of traction.

 On the other hand, there has been great innovation in the production of garments themselves.
 There are softwares that help brands implement the circular model of production, reducing its environmental and social impact.
 Clothing reward programs, allowing brands to recycle previously produced clothing, are also becoming mainstream.

 It’s clear that there is a vast array of options.
 The point is, however, that these unexploited innovations represent an area of opportunity for fashion entrepreneurship.
-Entrepreneurs should consider taking them up and using them as foundations for their businesses.
-It would be beneficial not only to them but also to the environment.
+Those looking to enter entrepreneurship in fashion should consider taking them up and using them as foundations to their businesses.
+It would be beneficial not only to them, but also to the environment.

 Fashion being intrinsically linked to newness and innovation, it only makes sense for fashion entrepreneurship to be tied to it too.
-Entrepreneurs should consider demographic, sustainable, and technological innovations as building blocks for their future companies.
+Those dabbling in entrepreneurship in fashion should consider demographic, sustainable and technological innovations as building blocks for their future companies.

 Did you like this article?
 Check out books by entrepreneurs that you should read.